Pro Portsmouth Looking for First Night 2023 Logo - NewsBreak

 A motorcyclist suffered life threatening injuries in a crash on the Spaulding Turnpike Saturday in the second serious motorcycle crash in the region of the weekend.
 New Hampshire State Police said the driver of a 2016 Harley-Davidson was riding westbound on the Spauldng Turnpike Connector in Rochester near the northbound exit 16 off-ramp from Route 16 around 8:30 p.m.
 The driver and their passenger crossed the centerline and went off the road on the eastbound side.

-I Recommended Movies to ‘Da Vinci Code’ Author Dan Brown at Hampton Cinemas Six in New Hampshire

-When writing about the late, great Hampton Cinemas Six, I thought about many of the regular customers who’d come in throughout the week.
-We had parents who’d bring the kids every weekend.
-There were couples that made every Thursday “date night” and would check out the latest rom-com.
-And there were some who’d just come alone on a Tuesday, buy a coffee, and just sit back and enjoy a movie, distraction-free.
+3 Things You May Not Have Known About the Fox Run Mall in Newington, New Hampshire

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
+A couple weeks ago, I wrote an article recalling the old Newington Mall.
+It led to another piece in which readers and listeners shared their own memories to help me fill in the blanks.
+In the article, however, I also mentioned the Seacoast’s current mall, Fox Run, and referred to it as “once great” and “shrinking.”

-Despite the Happy Face, This Dog is Lost in Kittery.
-Can You Help Find Her Home?
+This Dog is Lost in Maine: Can You Help Find Her Home?

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
 This sweet girl was picked up by the York Police recently.
 She was running down North Village Road.
 She does not have a microchip or collar.
 She is being well cared for at the Kittery Animal Hospital.
-I have such respect for those that work with animals.
-This hospital in...

 Celebrate Fall With Fall Harvest Day at Coppal House Farm in Lee, New Hampshire

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-You heard right, Seacoast newcomers.
-We used to have our very own family-run, six-theater movie-plex in the middle of Hampton where CVS stands today.
-Owned by...
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-I recently wrote about the old Newington Mall, which sadly shut down before I was old enough to remember as much about it as I would have liked.
-It led to a follow-up wherein readers shared their own memories of the mall – but it also led to me calling the Fox Run Mall “once great” and “shrinking.”